scaralbi/scaralbi.github.io/content/resources/_index.md

 @ARTICLE{Smith2005,
 author={Smith, V.H. and Foster, B.L. and Grover, J.P. and Holt, R.D. and Leibold, M.A. and DeNoyelles Jr., F.},
-title={Phytoplankton species richness scales consistently from laboratory microcosms to the world&#39;s oceans}, journal={Proceedings of the National Academy of Sciences of the United States of America}, year={2005}, volume={102},
+title={Phytoplankton species richness scales consistently from laboratory microcosms to the world's oceans}, journal={Proceedings of the National Academy of Sciences of the United States of America}, year={2005}, volume={102},